Ulysses H. Swanson, he/him

 Photo of a man with pink-white skin, red short hair and a beard, and a black and maroon floral button up in front of a brick wall.

-Howdy!
-I'm a community historian from Minnesota.
+Oh hey!
+I'm a public/community historian from Minnesota.

 I enjoy looking into: food histories of the Americas; queer, trans, and intersex histories of the US; and cultural histories of the Upper Midwest.